Drive-in theater: Philippines

 The Philippines' shopping mall chain SM Supermalls opened the country's first drive-in theater near SM City Pampanga on July 31, 2020.
 It also opened a temporary drive-in cinema at the SM Mall of Asia concert grounds on September 9, 2020.
 Currently there are two locations for SM Supermalls drive-in theaters.
 Movies by the Bay Drive-In Cinema is located at the SM Mall of Asia, Seaside Blvd, Pasay City in the National Capital Region, Metro Manila.

 Spain

-The first drive-in theatre in Spain opened in Madrid opposite Barajas Airport in 1958 called Motercine.
+The first drive-in theater in Spain opened in Madrid opposite Barajas Airport in 1958 called Motercine.

 Sweden

-In 2011, Stockholm International Film Festival organized its first drive-in theatre in the suburb of Ropsten, with a screening of The Greatest Movie Ever Sold.
+In 2011, Stockholm International Film Festival organized its first drive-in theater in the suburb of Ropsten, with a screening of The Greatest Movie Ever Sold.
 After a hiatus, the event was reintroduced during the COVID-19 pandemic in 2020 as a response to restrictions on public gatherings.
-Since then, it has become the largest drive-in theatre in the Nordic region and an annual five-day event held each June, featuring outdoor screenings on a large LED screen in Älvsjö and near the Solvalla race track.
+Since then, it has become the largest drive-in theater in the Nordic region and an annual five-day event held each June, featuring outdoor screenings on a large LED screen in Älvsjö and near the Solvalla race track.